eusef/eusef_khoros_tui_reader/README.md

 # Khoros TUI Reader

-A modern terminal-based user interface for reading Khoros forum messages using Textual.
-This application provides a rich, keyboard-driven experience for browsing and interacting with Khoros community content directly from your terminal.
+A modern terminal-based user interface for reading Khoros forum messages and BlueSky posts using Textual.
+This application provides a rich, keyboard-driven experience for browsing and interacting with Khoros community content and BlueSky social media posts directly from your terminal.

 ## Features

 - **📱 Modern TUI Interface**: Built with Textual for a responsive, modern terminal experience
 - **🔐 Secure Authentication**: Integrated with 1Password CLI for secure credential management
 - **📨 Message Browsing**: Browse forum messages with subject, author, and timestamp information
+- **🦋 BlueSky Integration**: Fetch and display BlueSky posts alongside Khoros messages
 - **🔍 Smart Filtering**: Real-time message filtering and search capabilities
 - **📖 Message Viewer**: Full message content display with HTML-to-text conversion
 - **🤖 AI Summarization**: Powered by Google Gemini API for intelligent message summaries